What makes GrillGrates better than the existing grates on my grill?

-Most people simply place them on top of their grates like resurfacing a road.
-Having some space in the back of the grill and on the sides allows for air circulation, which is a good thing.
+We are seeing a lot more people going the replacement route with gas grills.
+GrillGrates work fine going on top of your existing surface.
+Having some space in the back of the grill or on the sides is OK.
 GrillGrates will run hotter because they trap heat.
-If you want to remove your old grates because they are rusted and/or unusable, just be careful that by covering more grill surface and having less area for heat to escape the grill will run significantly hotter.
+If you want to remove your old grates because they are rusted and/or unusable, just be careful that by covering more grill surface and having less area for heat to escape the grill will run hotter.
 Your grill will be more efficient.
 Just watch your temps.

-Kit of Four 13.75 inch GrillGrates measures 13.75 x 20.5 inches.
-Most of the grilling surface is covered but you still have space on all sides of your GrillGrates.
+Four 13.75" GrillGrates- Most of the surface is covered but you still have space on all sides of your GrillGrates.

-Kit of Four 17.375 inch GrillGrates measures 17.375 x 20.5 inches.
-Here we have a majority of front to back coverage with some space on both sides for ventilation.
+Four 17.375" GrillGrates- A majority of front to back is covered with some space on both sides for ventilation.

 Any special procedures for charcoal grills?